We explain inbound marketing in a series of blog posts.

 To do this well you must understand your potential customers in depth, you need to know what their pain points are, what amuses and interests them and, importantly, where and when they consume their knowledge i.e. blogs, Facebook, Twitter etc.

-To see returns you need to create a strategy of your approach and follow it through!
+To see returns you need to create a strategy for your approach and follow it through!
 You need to ensure your content is consistent across your website and social media and regularly updated.